Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Creating Behavioral Change Through Experience

 Simulated attacks create powerful learning experiences that drive lasting behavioral change.
 The psychological impact of falling for a test creates emotional engagement with security concepts that passive training cannot match.
-Employees who experience a well-crafted simulation develop heightened awareness and improved threat recognition abilities.
+According to the SANS Security Awareness Report, security awareness programs reduced susceptibility to phishing by up to 75% after 12 months of consistent training and simulation — transforming the average organization’s threat exposure dramatically.

 Quantifiable Security Metrics